 Fair values for level 1 investments are determined by reference to quoted market prices and other relevant information generated by market transactions.
 Fair value of the level 2 input investments, which is the cash surrender value of life insurance, is determined by reference to the annual statement provided by the insurance provider.
 Fair values for pledges receivable are determined using a present value calculation based on the donor's life expectancy.
 Fair values for charitable remainder trusts are determined by the present value calculations based on the market value of the assets in the trust.
 Fair values for annuity reserves are determined by reference to present value calculations.
-Fair value of the level 3 investments in real estate is based on appraisals of the real estate that is being held as an investment.
-Fair value of the level 3 investment in MLP LLC is based on monthly statements provided by the fund advisor.
+Fair value of the level 3 investments in real estate is based on appraisals of the real estate that was being held as an investment.